 Sales Tax Factors

-  Use the sales tax factors below to deduct the tax amounts included in your sales and to determine your taxable gross receipts.
+Use the table below to calculate the amount of tax you owe.
+This table will help you deduct the tax amounts included in your sales and to determine your taxable gross receipts.
 Factors are shown for 100 percent taxable sales and 33 percent taxable food sales.
-Be sure to use the factor for the rate in effect at the vending machine's location.
+Please see the Partially taxable food sales section of the Applying and Reporting Tax tab for further details on when to use the 33 percent taxable factors.
+Be sure to use the correct factor for the tax rate in effect at the vending machine's location.
 For information about tax rates in specific areas, please select California City and County Sales and Use Tax Rates.

 |Tax rate||Factor for tax calculation|

 To compute the 100% taxable sales tax factor for other tax rates the formula is as follows: